Loading...

 Click on Display to proceed with the visual setup.

-Add predefined options for the 'Priority' field: High
+Add predefined options for the 'Priority' field: High, Medium, and Low.

 Use the Link to Record field type to establish a relationship between Deals and Companies.
 This will enable you to link these two tables, effectively associating specific deals with respective companies.